SaiPrajwalReddy/MyToDo/README.md

   -   List Todos

  Future Features to be added for this project
-   -   Authentication using Google Oauth
-   -   Create Todos
-   -   Edit Todos
    -   Enhancing the Todos as completed, in-progress
    -   Sharing of Todos with other users
    -   Hosting this application

    How do we run this?